 Follow the stretch of beach from Sorrento to Trigg for popular fishing spots.

 Trigg Point and Watermans Bay have rocky reefs for Herring and Tailor.
-Sandy patches between the reefs make it easy to target whiting year round.
+Sandy patches between the reefs make it easy to target whiting year-round.
 If you fish in autumn, Australian Salmon can also be found sheltering in the reef holes and gutters.

 Fremantle also offers fishing locations with wheelchair access.
 For jetty fishers, there are fishing platforms designed to give easy access to disabled fishers; check out the wharf along Victoria Quay and North and South Mole for the best jetty fishing spots.
 Here you’ll find Butter Fish, Snapper and Mulloway.
 For safer off-the-rocks fishing.
-South Mole is best in morning.
+South Mole is best in the morning.

 Woodman Point, a seaweed groyne south of Fremantle, is ideal for Herring and Garfish.
 Feel like heading out on the boat?
-Boat fishing is at its peak here early summer for Snapper.
+Boat fishing is at its peak here in early summer for Snapper.

 White Hills 4WD beach fishing with a backdrop of surf breaks.
 Catch Tailor, Herring and Whiting at dusk and dawn.

 Black Bream caught from the Serpentine River, Mandurah.
 All caught within 45 minutes.
-This was a welcome surprise for me as this fishing day was the first since a recovering from urgent life threatening surgery 6 months before.
+This was a welcome surprise for me as this fishing day was the first since a recovering from urgent life-threatening surgery 6 months before.
 My wife was smiling when she took the photo.

 2.5kg Jumbo Crayfish caught while diving off the Mandurah coast.

-First time she caught a Dhufish, caught in Mandurah.
+The first time she caught a Dhufish, caught in Mandurah.